 Bulova’s Accutron – like the 1960s Accutron Astronaut Mark 2 here – was a watch and radically new technology at the same time; when the first Accutron tuning fork watches were released in 1960, it revolutionized the watchmaking profession.
 Accutron watches were not quartz watches, which remained a decade away, but rather electric.

-This Mark 2 comes with a leather rally strap, nylon NATO strap, Pelican travel case, and springbar tool.
+This Mark 2 comes with a leather rally strap, nylon NATO strap, hard plastic travel case, and springbar tool.

 1960s Bulova Accutron Astronaut Mark 2 Electric Watch

 DIAL: Astronaut Mark 2-signed silver dial with iconic blue minute and hour hands, and orange seconds hand.
 Small dial belmish near 11 o'clock position.

 CASE: Stainless-steel case measures 41mm x 42.5mm, with matching caseback.

 BAND: This Astronaut features an 18mm brown leather rally strap with cream-colored stitching.
 Stainless-steel hardware rounds out this strap.
 This GMT also comes with a NATO strap.

 MOVEMENT: Original Bulova Accutron tuning fork movement, which vibrates at 360 Hz and uses a button-cell battery.
 Date setting is non-quickset.

 CROWN: Dual crowns - bottom controls the time, top crown is non-operational on this Accutron.